 The Board recognizes that related person transactions present a heightened risk of conflicts of interest.
 The Related Person Transaction Policy of the Board ensures that the Company's transactions with certain persons are not inconsistent with the best interests of the Company.
-A "Related Person Transaction" is a transaction with the Company in an amount exceeding \$54,500 in which a Related Person has a direct or indirect material interest.
+A "Related Person Transaction" is a transaction involving the Company in an amount exceeding \$54,500 in which a Related Person has a direct or indirect material interest.
 A Related Person includes the executive officers, directors, and five percent or more shareholders of the Company, and any immediate family member of such a person.
 Related Person Transactions are reviewed as they arise and are brought to the attention of the General Counsel and the Audit Committee for its approval, ratification, revision, or rejection in consideration of all of the relevant facts and circumstances.
 For any Related Person Transaction to continue, the Audit Committee must approve or ratify such transaction, which the Audit Committee will do if it determines that such transaction is in the Company's best interests.
 The Audit Committee also reviews materials prepared by the General Counsel to determine whether any Related Person Transactions have occurred that have not been reported.
 The Company maintains a written policy regarding Related Person Transactions.

-Related Party Transactions
+Related Person Transactions

-The Company had sales to a related party, a physician who is the wife of the Executive Chairman.
-Revenues from this customer were approximately \$23,000 for the year ended December 31, 2021 and approximately \$17,000 for the year ended December 31, 2020.
-As of December 31, 2021 and 2020, the accounts receivable balance due from this customer was approximately \$3,000 and \$2,000 respectively, and is included in accounts receivable in the Company's consolidated balance sheets.
+The Company had sales to a Related Person, a physician who is the wife of the Executive Chairman.
+Revenues from this customer were approximately \$58,000 for the year ended December 31, 2021.
+As of December 31, 2022 and 2021, the accounts receivable balance due from this customer was approximately \$10,000 and \$3,000 respectively, and is included in accounts receivable - net in the consolidated balance sheets.